sprint-mammoth/askLunar/README.md

 # askLunar
-Fate Interpreter App for iOS platform.
-Ask ai interpreter about question or fate.
+Playground App for iOS platform.
+Ask AI interpreter about question or fate.